We had a great 2020 Virtual Spring Forward - Please be sure to join us next time!

 Drop-in Virtual Engagement Hour

 Join us in the WSAE clubhouse for some end-of-the-day networking with your peers!
-Grab the fixings for our signature yet-to-be-named Spring Forward cocktail (or the late afternoon beverage of your choice) and catch up with your WSAE colleagues.
-Feel free to drop in any time between 3:30-4:30 pm.
+Grab the fixings for a Strawberry Springer, our signature Spring Forward cocktail named by Association Acumen's Elizabeth Schlicht, or the late afternoon beverage of your choice, switch your background to a fun golf-theme and catch up with your WSAE colleagues.
+Feel free to drop in any time between 3:30-4:30 pm for lots of fun emceed by Celebrations Entertainment's Geoffrey Sandler.

 Tuesday, June 2